John Boyden: Musical opinions

-Boyden became tired of the perfectionism in contemporary orchestral recordings, with minor errors and coughs routinely edited out of tracks.
-He lamented the people who "want to reduce music to a branch of engineering, to say it has to be nothing more or less than precise, accurate, in tune and together, then fine, the literal-minded can have a field day ...
+Boyden was a critic of the perfectionism in contemporary orchestral recordings, with minor errors and coughs routinely edited out of tracks and individual notes replaced.
+In an article in The Spectator he described such techniques as allowing "non-entities ... to sound more technically assured than many of the greatest artists".
+He also decried those who "want to reduce music to a branch of engineering, to say it has to be nothing more or less than precise, accurate, in tune and together, then fine, the literal-minded can have a field day ...
 I think music is something far greater than that".

-Boyden re-established the New Queen's Hall Orchestra (NQHO) in 1992, to produce music more in line with his ideals.
-The orchestra had been active at Queen's Hall in the early part of the 20th century, but had dissolved.
-Boyden liked to think he was continuing the traditions of the original orchestra which regularly played six concerts a week after only three rehearsals.
+Boyden was concerned about the trend for musical instruments to become larger and louder and expressed his dislike of the "self-deafening" modern orchestra.
+In 1996 he produced a recording of Gustav Holst's The Planets made largely on instruments manufactured before its 1918 debut.
+Boyden was concerned that the composer's intentions could not be reflected on modern instruments.
 In his 60-year career in music Boyden spent only seven months (his tenure at the LSO), in the direct employment of a government-subsidised organisation.
 He later called for cuts to government music subsidies to orchestras.